Chipdelmal/Chipdelmal.github.io/_dataViz/2022-09-26-SplatStats.md

 # Use Example

-But enough code-structure talk, let's go through a demo (for people interested in more details of the code, please have a look at the [documentation](https://chipdelmal.github.io/SplatStats/) for further details and examples).
+But enough code-structure talk, let's go through a demo (for people interested in more details of the program, please have a look at the [documentation](https://chipdelmal.github.io/SplatStats/) for further details and examples).

 I've been storing and tracking my data through the past month or so.
 Whenever I finish a 2h session I simply run the following command on the [s3s scripts](https://github.com/frozenpandaman/s3s) folder: